reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 The minimum information required for creating an EC2 instance is the operating system like Linux, Windows, or Mac along with the size (CPU, memory, storage) of the virtual machine.
 We select the operating system when we select the AMI (Amazon Machine Image).
 The size of the virtual machine is specified through the "instance type" configuration.

 ### Creating a Linux EC2 instance
-Let us create an EC2 instance which will have Linux as operating system and a size of 1 CPU from the [AWS administration console](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:) as per this screen shot:
+Let us create an EC2 instance that will have Linux as the operating system and a size of 1 CPU from the [AWS administration console](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:) as per this screenshot:

 {{% image alt="Create EC2 instance" src="images/posts/aws-ec2/creating-ec2-short.png" %}}